chimera-linux/cports/Packaging.md

 * `tool_flags` *(dict)* This can be used to override things such as `CFLAGS` or `LDFLAGS`.
 Refer to the section about tools and tool flags for more information.
-* `triggers` *(list)* A list of paths the package should trigger on.
-I.e. if any package changes anything in those paths, the trigger script for this package should run.
+* `triggers` *(list)* A list of directory paths the package should trigger on.
+That is, if any package changes these monitored directories, the trigger script for this package should run.
+This can include wildcards (`foo/*` will fire on any directory inside `foo`).

 These variables generate scriptlets: